 If you are absent during your studies

 You must submit work on time unless an extension has been agreed by your School.
-Schools will not accept late submission without penalty where no extension has been granted.
+If you have been ill, you may be able to request an extension.

 Contact your school to discuss an extension.